 Dates: See project dates

-Eligibility: General level of fitness required.
-There are some steep hills at the sanctuary.
+Eligibility: Good level of fitness required.
+There are some steep hills and uneven surfaces at the sanctuary.
 Volunteers must be able to carry weights of about 8kg up and down hills.

 - Hearing the wolves howling as you fall asleep